Can one dose of psilocybin treat depression?

 What the data show:

-A landmark randomized, placebo-controlled trial published in JAMA demonstrates that psilocybin administered with psychological support produces significant improvement in depressive symptoms compared to placebo, offering sustained benefits from just one carefully supervised treatment session.
+A randomized, double-blind, placebo-controlled trial published in JAMA demonstrates that a single 25mg dose of psilocybin administered with psychological support produces rapid and sustained antidepressant effects in major depressive disorder, offering a novel treatment approach with lasting benefits from one carefully supervised session.

 Dr. Kumar’s Take